 The last time I smoked a cigar was several decades ago.
 There was nothing particularly pleasant about it that I could discern and I awoke the next morning with a decidedly unpleasant taste in my mouth.

 I shall spare the blushes of the above-mentioned doctor by leaving him unnamed, but being intrigued by his intimation that cigars, at least for him the Hoyo de Monterrey Epicure No 2, are pleasurable, I wrote to him and asked if he would be so kind as to tell me, briefly, exactly what he found pleasurable about them; to my disappointment he didn’t reply.

 I understand the way to smoke a cigar is definitely not to try to inhale the smoke, but to suck it into your mouth and let it linger so you can savour the flavour—and then you blow it out again.
 It reminds me of a cartoon at the time of the second Gulf war, of the elder Bush giving advice to Dubya: ‘Breath in.
 Now breath out.’

 Of course, by holding the smoke in your mouth you are absorbing nicotine—which is no doubt why Sir Terence appears to be addicted to his cigars.
 And while this is going on presumably you are supposed to experience wonderful diverse flavours such as can be found with wine or whisky.
 For example, one cigar tasting ‘wheel’ refers to plants, herbs and spices, earth and minerals, fruits, nuts, etc. Is this true?
-Unfortunately, as mentioned, Dr X declined to tell me—which I think is most uncollegial of him.
+Unfortunately, as mentioned, Dr X declined to tell me, which I think was most uncollegial of him.